 Biological Assessment

 Under the IWR, biological assessments can provide the basis for impairment determinations, or can be used as an adjunct to support assessment determinations made for other parameters.
-For example, even though a waterbody may have naturally low DO concentrations, it may be possible to demonstrate that aquatic life use is fully supported by using biological information.
-If the biological information demonstrated that aquatic life use was fully supported, the waterbody segment would be placed in Subcategory 4c, because, a TMDL would not be required.
+For example, for some waterbodies that have naturally low DO concentrations, it may be possible to demonstrate that aquatic life use is fully supported by using biological information.
+For such waterbody segments, when there is biological information to demonstrate that aquatic life use is fully supported a TMDL would not be required, and the waterbody segment would be placed in subcategory 4c.

+Use and Interpretation of Biological Results

 Biological assessment tools used in conjunction with assessments performed under the IWR consist primarily of the SCI and the BioRecon.
 Since 1992, FDEP has processed 1,117 BioRecon and 3,441 SCI samples.

-Use and Interpretation of Biological Results

 Since the BioRecon is used as a screening tool, low BioRecon scores are not used as the sole basis for making an impairment determination.
 To determine impairment based on biological information, FDEP requires follow-up sampling with the SCI, which provides a more comprehensive measure of aquatic life use support.
-In addition, when using SCIs in conjunction with impairment determinations, FDEP also requires two temporally independent SCIs having an average value that is below the minimum score associated with a healthy, well-balanced aquatic community.
-A single SCI with a score less than the acceptable value is not sufficient to support an impairment determination.
+In addition, a single SCI with a score less than the acceptable value is not sufficient to support an impairment determination.
+When SCIs are used in conjunction with impairment determinations, FDEP requires two temporally independent SCIs having an average value that is below the minimum score associated with a healthy, well-balanced aquatic community.

-Bioassessment methods, and the corresponding interpretation of bioassessment results (calibration), have changed over time (e.g., the BioRecon was revised in 1992, in 2004, and again in 2008; the SCI was revised in 1992 and in 2007).
-The current version of the SCI used by FDEP was based on a human disturbance gradient approach that was not explicitly included in previous versions of the SCI.
-Consequently, the use and interpretation of the biological data generated by these tools may depend on the specific version of the biological tool used.
-Apparent changes in the distribution of bioassessment results over time, as presented in Table 8.4a, may be an artifact of method changes.
-Without additional information, it is difficult to know whether such apparent changes are representative of actual changes in the biological health of waterbody segments statewide, or whether such changes may be more related to revisions and refinements that have been made to the methodology.
+Bioassessment methods, and the corresponding interpretation of bioassessment results (calibration), have changed over time.
+The BioRecon was revised in 1992, in 2004, and again in 2008; the SCI was revised in 1992 and in 2007.
+The current version of the SCI used by FDEP is based on a human disturbance gradient approach that was not explicitly included in previous versions of the SCI.
+Consequently, the use and interpretation of the biological data generated by these tools depends on the specific version of the biological tool used.

+The distribution of bioassessment results for the version-specific bioassessment tools are presented in Table 8.4a.
+Apparent changes in the distribution of bioassessment results may be artifactual: without additional information, it is difficult to know the extent to which such changes in the distribution are representative of actual changes in the biological health of waterbody segments statewide, or whether such changes may be more related to revisions and refinements that have been made to the methodology.

-Table 8.4b summarizes the results of the biological assessments performed by assessment type and aquatic life use support.
-From 1992 to 2011, 33% of BioRecons statewide required additional follow-up SCI sampling to determine aquatic life use support.
-During the same period 18% of the SCIs indicated that aquatic life use support goals were not met (however, 2 temporally independent SCI failures would be required for an impairment determination).
+Table 8.4b summarizes the results of biological assessments performed by assessment type and aquatic life use support.
+From 1992 to 2011, 33 percent of BioRecons performed statewide required additional follow-up SCI sampling to determine aquatic life use support.
+During the same period 18 percent of the SCIs values were below the minimum score associated with a healthy, well-balanced aquatic community met (however, 2 temporally independent SCI failures would be required for an impairment determination).

 Table 8.4a.
 Distribution of Biological Results by Assessment Type and Aquatic Life Use Support